attracting and retaining talent

 The relationship between mentorship and key behavioral indicators

-One of the most important ways to help someone succeed in the job is to act as a mentor to them.
-And this is why mentorship is critical for developing and improving key behavioral indicators necessary for job success.
+One of the most important ways to help someone succeed on the job is to act as a mentor to them.
+Many of these are qualities of a good mentor and can be modeled to more junior employees.
+This is why a mentorship program is critical for developing and improving key behavioral indicators necessary for job success.

 1. Emotional support and role modeling

-Mentors also provide mentees with a safe space to ask questions without fear of judgment, and they help mentees build self-confidence by helping them identify their strengths and use them to their advantage.
+This relationship also becomes a safe space for mentees to ask mentors questions without fear of judgment, helping build confidence and identify their own strengths and weaknesses.

 2. Role clarity and expectations